gonellat/DemoCypressFramework/README.md

 - ✅ Visual regression testing with cy.visualSnapshot() and threshold support
 - ✅ Component Testing support using Cypress + Vite + React
 - ✅ API testing support with shared fixtures and helper methods
+- ✅ Dockerized test runner with baked-in config and CLI override support
 - ✅ **CLI utility to auto-generate Page Object files from a web page** (see below)

 ---